intel/cloud-client-ai-service-framework/doc/src/part6/README.md

 3. There are default pictures in the test program.
 In order to facilitate user testing, The test data need to be placed in this directory container/script/integration_workdir/service_runtime_binary/lfs/test_data.

+### 6.2.5 Using PaddlePaddle as inference engine in CCAI {#6.2.5}

+If you only have PaddlePaddle models or cannot convert Paddle models into OpenVINO format successfully, you can choose to use Paddle as a backend inference engine in CCAI, then please make sure you are ready with the following requirements:

+1. Get your paddlepaddle models.

+2. The weights need to be placed in the directory

+    container/script/integration_workdir/service_runtime_binary/lfs/models.

+    (a) *.pdmodel

+    (b) *.txt(Optional for labels)

+3. There are default pictures in the test program.
+In order to facilitate user testing, The test data need to be placed in this directory

+    container/script/integration_workdir/service_runtime_binary/lfs/test_data.

 ## 6.3 Development services {#6.3}

 CCAI included a key component known as API gateway, which provides both Fast-CGI support and gRPC support to export services to externals of CCAI containers.
 So you can develop CGI based services or gRPC based services for CCAI as the following sections describe.